marcelm/cutadapt/README.md

 v1.4
 ----

+* This release of cutadapt reduces the overhead of reading and writing files.
+  On my test data set, a typical run of cutadapt (with a single adapter) takes 40% less time due to the following two changes.
+* Reading and writing of FASTQ files is faster (thanks to Cython).
+* Reading and writing of gzipped files is faster (up to 2x) on systems where the `gzip` program is available.
+* The quality trimming function is four times faster (also due to Cython).
 * Fix the statistics output for 3' colorspace adapters: The reported lengths were one too short.
 Thanks to Frank Wessely for reporting this.
-* Speed up reading and writing of gzipped files on systems where the `gzip` program is available.
-This results in up to 2x speedup.
 * Support the `--no-indels` option.
 This disallows insertions and deletions while aligning the adapter.
 Currently, the option is only available for anchored 5' adapters.
   This fixes issue 69.